Many businesses still wonder whether it’s worth having a company blog or not.

 Well, the bad news is that…there are 1.2 billion websites across the world competing for users’ attention.

-Your business needs SEO to make yourself stand out from this huge crowd.
+Your business needs SEO to stand out from this huge crowd.
 And blogging is a fantastic SEO booster, as it does the following:

 Blogging is also a great SEO opportunity for every small business out there.
 Having your landing page optimized for specific keywords may not be enough.
-Your competitors with higher domain authority aim at the same keywords most likely.
+Your competitors with higher domain authority likely aim at the same keywords.
 With blogging, you may focus on less popular keywords, still attracting the desired target audience.

 Blogging Is Another Channel Of Communication

-Blogging provides opportunities not only to write about your products or services but also to collect feedback directly from people.
+Blogging provides opportunities to write about your products or services and collect feedback directly from people.

-Let’s say that you have created a blog post about the best gaming keyboards available on the market.
-If the readers share your opinion, they will show that in the comments, by saying: Hey, I have had a great experience with keyboard X so far, good job!
+Let’s say you have created a blog post about the best gaming keyboards available on the market.
+If the readers share your opinion, they will show that in the comments by saying: Hey, I have had a great experience with keyboard X so far, good job!

 However, some readers may disagree with your choices, and that’s fine.
 It gives them even more reasons for commitment, as they’d like to tell you why they have a different point of view.

 The Guardian Gaming Blog contains a post titled “The Six Best Retro Consoles For Modern Gamers”.
-Below the text, we may see two-sided comments, generating extra on-site engagement.
-Here’s an example:
+Below the text, we may see two-sided comments generating extra on-site engagement.

 Final Thoughts

 Having a company blog can undoubtedly increase the power of your marketing tactic.
-It will not only help you establish better relationships with your audience, but also boost your authority and improve your website’s position in search engines.
-However, keep in mind that blogging requires time and consistency, which is worth its time.
+It will help you establish better relationships with your audience, boost your authority, and improve your website’s position in search engines.
+However, keep in mind that business blogging requires time and consistency, which is worth its time.

 FAQ